-o) Business Rates Collection - At this stage, a neutral position is assumed for business rates collection with neither a surplus nor a deficit projected.
-The business rates retention scheme remains relatively new and the volume of outstanding appeals makes forecasting particularly problematic. p) A Revenue Contribution to Capital of £100k is to be made over the life of the MTFP representing a contribution towards the capital cost of improvements to the Council's own properties, particularly where these are required on grounds of health and safety.
+- o) Business Rates Collection At this stage, a deficit of £1.27m is projected for 2015/16 - the Council's share at 40% is £0.51m which impacts on the budget for 2016/17; the deficit stems in part from the volatility on business rate appeals which makes forecasting particularly problematic. - p) A Revenue Contribution to Capital of £100k is to be made over the life of the MTFP representing a contribution towards the capital cost of improvements to the Council's own properties, particularly where these are required on grounds of health and safety.
 This is funded directly from reserves.